 Besides criminal mistreatment charges, parents or other responsible adults may be accused of child endangerment for abandoning their youngster.
 This means that the adult has left the child alone without the ability to obtain the basic necessities that the youngster needs to survive.
 Abandonment is considered a form of child endangerment and is a separate charge from criminal mistreatment.

-If you or a loved one has been charged with criminal mistreatment, contact a Seattle youngster endangerment lawyer as soon as possible.
+If you or a family member or friend has been charged with criminal mistreatment, contact a Seattle youngster endangerment lawyer as soon as possible.

 EXAMPLES OF CHILD ENDANGERMENT